luochang212/tsp-route/README.md

 ## usage

-* Make sure you have already installed these packages: googleplaces, googlemaps, gmaps, ortools
+* Make sure you have already installed these packages: googleplaces, googlemaps, gmaps, ortools.
-* Get Google API key from this website: [https://developers.google.com/maps/documentation/distance-matrix/start#get-a-key](https://developers.google.com/maps/documentation/distance-matrix/start#get-a-key)
+* Get Google API key from this website: [https://developers.google.com/maps/documentation/distance-matrix/start#get-a-key](https://developers.google.com/maps/documentation/distance-matrix/start#get-a-key).
-* Change the variable 'places' and 'location' then run all the cells
+* Change the variable 'places' and 'location' then run all the cells.
-* If the fig is not showed after running all cells, try to restart the Jupyter notebook
+PS: If the fig is not showed after running all cells, try to restart the Jupyter notebook.

 ## License
 MIT License